mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 #### Authenticity of supporting documentation and design concepts

 Explored in next chapter.??
 NOTE STILL NOT SURE OF BEST PLACE FOR DOCUMENATION.
+NOTE WHAT EXACTLY IS MEANT BY CONCEPTS -

 #### Summary